Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Terminology

-Definitions of ‘newborn’, ‘infant’ and ‘child’ are based on combinations of physiology, age and physical size which influence the efficacy and practicality of performing resuscitative techniques.
+Definitions of ‘newborn’, ‘infant’ and ‘child’ are based on combinations of physiology, age and physical size, which influence the efficacy and practicality of performing resuscitative techniques.

-From a practical perspective, if the rescuer believes that the patient is a child, then they should follow paediatric guidelines and adult guidelines should be used for anyone who appears to be an adult.
-If the patient turns out to be a young adult, it is unlikely that any harm will have been done as the paediatric pattern of cardiorespiratory arrest has been demonstrated to continue into early adulthood.7
+From a practical perspective, if the rescuer believes that the patient is a child, then they should follow paediatric guidelines, and adult guidelines should be used for anyone who appears to be an adult.
+If the patient turns out to be a young adult, it is unlikely that any harm will have been done as the paediatric pattern of cardiorespiratory arrest has been demonstrated to continue into early adulthood.20

 Epidemiology of cardiorespiratory arrest in infants and children